CyrilCermak/modular_architecture_on_ios/README.md

 longer, as seen in this example).

-Compared to the compile times for the applications with fewer static and dynamic frameworks (by a factor of 10), as shown in Figure 4.6, the clean build time is drastically reduced.
+Compared to the compile times for the applications with fewer static and dynamic frameworks (by a factor of 10), as shown in the graph, the clean build time is drastically reduced.
 For example, for the four-layer application, the dynamically linked application now compiles in 47.4 seconds instead of 144.3 seconds.